-Microsoft has stopped providing any kind of technical support for Windows XP computers.
+Microsoft has stopped providing any type of technical support for Windows XP computers.
 If you have Windows XP, this means your computer will no longer receive automatic updates from Microsoft, including potentially important security fixes.
 This also means Microsoft will no longer support Internet Explorer 8, the default web browser for Windows XP.
-Continuing to use XP and IE8 could expose your computer to serious threats, like viruses and malware.
+Continuing to use XP and IE8 could expose your computer to serious threats, including viruses and malware.

 Microsoft will continue to offer support for Windows Vista, Windows 7, Windows 8, and Windows 10.

 Windows XP was released in 2001 and was pre-installed on most new PCs from 2001 through 2007.
 If you're not sure if you have XP, you can go to this page from Microsoft to see which version of Windows is installed on your computer.

 Yes, your computer should continue to work normally after the end of XP support.
 However, because XP won't receive regular security updates from Microsoft, your computer will be at a much higher risk for viruses and malware.
 If at all possible, we recommend upgrading to a newer computer.

 If you continue to use XP after the end of support, we recommend that you stop using Internet Explorer 8 and upgrade to a modern web browser, like Google Chrome or Mozilla Firefox.
 While this should help to make your computer somewhat less vulnerable to external threats, keep in mind that this is not a permanent solution.
 Your computer will still be at a high risk for viruses and malware.